goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

 --------------

 Interfaces and declarations are both special cases of specifications.
-What we described above for interface inheritence applies to both declarations and specifications.
+What we described above for interface inheritance applies to both declarations and specifications.
 Declarations actually extend the interfaces that they declare: